How to deal with a pest snail infestation in your aquarium?

 Therefore, feeding your fish just enough food is a great way to deal with the issue of snails and harmful compounds at the same time.

-Use a chemical treatment (not the best method)
+Use a chemical treatment (Not the best method)

 tank with snails and fish